KyabeSama/devops-project/README.md

 # CCL Devops Demonstration Project

-This project is a demo project which demonstrate the technologic capabilities of its creators.
+This project is a demo project which demonstrate the technologic skills of its creators.
-The objective is to use Terraform, Ansible, AWS and Github actions to deploy an infrastucture.
+The objective is to use Terraform, Ansible, AWS, Kubernetes and Github actions to deploy an infrastucture.

 1. Infrastructure and Kubernetes Cluster Setup